hannonhill/exchange-resources/README.md

 # Cascade CMS Exchange Modules
-Customaizable sites that can be imported into your instance of Cascade CMS.
+Customizable sites that can be imported into your instance of Cascade CMS.
+They can be used out of the box, but we recommend adding your header and footer.

 * [Bootstrap](https://github.com/hannonhill/exchange-modules/tree/master/bootstrap) - Coming soon!
 Example site built out using Bootstrap v4